OBOAcademy/obook/docs/lesson/synonyms.md

 ![](../images/tutorials/synonyms/tongue.png)

-In order to understand if different scientific resources such as a biological database, a scientific publication or an ontology talk about the same thing, we need to recognise if the expression they are using refer to the same real world concept (have the same meaning).
+To understand if different scientific resources such as a biological database, a scientific publication or an ontology talk about the same thing, we need to recognise if the expression they are using refers to the same real-world concept (have the same meaning).

-The primary role of an ontology is to provide an explicit conceptualisations of a domain.
+The primary role of an ontology is to provide an explicit conceptualisation of a domain.
 However, ontologies especially in the biomedical domain have become much more than just that: for example, they encode hierarchical structures (taxonomies), provide formal definitions for terms (terminologies) and provide synonyms for terminological disambiguation (thesaurus).

 Synonyms can have different levels of precision (e.g. exact, broad, related) and be used for different purposes (laypersons, acronyms, language translations).
 The variety of synonym types makes them difficult to curate and use.